llesoil/input_sensitivity/README.md

 # Acknowledgement

-We would like to thank Yilin Wang for the explanations about input properties.
+We would like to thank Yilin Wang for his explanations about input properties.